GKrotkov/36-350/README.md

-# 36-350: Lab 5.2, showing that my GitHub account exists
+# 36-350: Files from 36-350, including all homeworks, lectures, and labs.